We are using cookies to give you the best experience. You can find out more about which cookies we are using or switch them off in privacy settings.

 • Cost of each item and evidence of payment – the receipt must indicate balance due or, if paid, a balance due of $-0-.
 If the receipt or invoice shows a balance due, proof of payment must be provided either by cancelled check or a document indicating balance due of $-0-.

-• The sum of all receipts must equal or exceed the requested Keystone STARS Continuous Quality Improvement Award in the categories of Staff Qualifications and Professional Development, Early Childhood Education Program, Partnerships with Families and Communities, Leadership and Management, and Accreditation Costs toward an OCDEL-approved Alternate Pathway.
+• The sum of all receipts must equal or exceed the requested Keystone STARS CQI Award in the categories of Staff Qualifications and Professional Development, Early Childhood Education Program, Partnerships with Families and Communities, Leadership and Management, and Accreditation Costs toward an OCDEL-approved Alternate Pathway.

 • If applicable, payroll receipts/documentation must include the date of payment and details of the payment given to the staff.